-Council has established a range of committees and task groups to carry out its various tasks.
+Council has established committees and portfolios to carry out various tasks.
 The committees and their respective meeting times and dates will be decided by the new Council.
-The current Council have a six weekly meeting cycle, and usually meet on a Wednesday.
+The current Council have a monthly meeting cycle and usually meeting on a Wednesday.

-All councillors are members of Council and one or more of the other special committee, community boards and/or task groups.
+All councillors are members of Council and one or more of the other Committees or community boards.